elixir-lang/elixir-lang.github.com/getting-started/enumerables-and-streams.markdown

 ["h", "e", "ł"]
 ```

 Another interesting function is `Stream.resource/3` which can be used to wrap around resources, guaranteeing they are opened right before enumeration and closed afterwards, even in the case of failures.
-For example, we can use it to stream a file:
+For example, `File.stream!/1` builds on top of `Stream.resource/3` to stream files:

 ```iex
 iex> stream = File.stream!("path/to/file")